2023 KPMG Women’s PGA Championship purse, winner’s share, prize money payout

-The 2023 KPMG Women's PGA Championship purse is set for $9 million, with the winner's share coming in at $1,350,000 -- the standard 15 percent payout according to the LPGA Tour's prize money distribution chart.
+The 2023 KPMG Women's PGA Championship purse is set for $10 million, with the winner's share coming in at $1,500,000 -- the standard 15 percent payout according to the LPGA Tour's prize money distribution chart.
+The LPGA and PGA of America announced a $1 million increase in the purse after a massive increase in 2022.

 The KPMG Women's PGA Championship field is headed by Nelly Korda, Lexi Thompson, Lydia Ko and more.